 Brake Lines and Hoses: There may be pressure trapped in the brake line or hose after the pedal has been released.
-This happens when the line is pinched or kinked.
-During brake application pressure is high enough to bypass the kink, but when the brake pedal is released, the spring pressure of the master cylinder is not sufficient for the pressure to bypass the kink.
-This leaves the brake unit applied and dragging.
+During brake application, pressure is high enough to bypass the kink.
+When the brake pedal is released, the spring pressure of the master cylinder is not sufficient for the pressure to bypass the kink.
+This pressure difference happens when the line is pinched or kinked and leaves the brake unit applied and dragging.

 Return Springs: Weak or broken return springs will result in brake drag.
-This happens with drum brake systems as the springs wear or become rusty.
+This drag happens with drum brake systems as the springs wear or become rusty.